dosemu2/dosemu2/doc/README.txt

       $_mouse = "ps2"
       $_mouse_dev = "/dev/mouse"

-   When using a PS/2 or USB mouse or when having more then 2 serial ports you may of course assign _any_ free serialdevice to COM1, COM2.
+   When using a PS/2 or USB mouse or when having more than 2 serial ports you may of course assign _any_ free serialdevice to COM1, COM2.
 The order doesn't matter: